biodiversity and human health

 So, the environment helps determine the anatomical properties of fishes and other organisms (including humans).

-We can estimate a population’s potential genetic variety based on its size; larger groups of people typically have larger gene pools and, thus, more potential diversity.
+We can estimate a population’s potential genetic variety based on its size; larger groups typically have larger gene pools and, thus, more potential diversity.

 Like genetic diversity, organismal diversity is very important for surviving environmental changes.

-People with greater diversity in ancestry and genetic makeup, tend to have an advantage when it comes to disease resistance and more (2)!
+People with greater diversity in ancestry and genetic makeup tend to have an advantage regarding disease resistance and more (2)!

 Species Diversity